PyCQA/baron/docs/index.rst

   character :file:`(` in a function call node or the :file:`def` keyword of a function definition) while the :file:`key` node's value can change (e.g. the name of the function in a function call node).
+* A :file:`bool` node is a node used exclusively for conditional rendering.
+It's exact use will be explained later on with the tuple's third column but the main point for now is to know that they are never rendered.

 Walktrough